CHINA LANDSCAPES

 Dragon's Backbone Rice Terraces, Longji, Longsheng, Guangxi, China ...Guilin, China: Dragon's Backbone Rice Terraces Day! - i put my life on ...Dragon's Backbone Rice Terraces in Guanxi, China | Travel & Documentary ...

 The next morning at 7:30 I left to do the wonderful 4-hour hike through the rice terraces and the minority villages of Zhongliu and Tiantouzhal arriving at Dazhai.
 Start uphill to the Seven Stars with the Moon viewpoint and crosse the top of the terraces to the Nine Dragons and Five Tigers viewpoint.
-Turn left to a cement road and turn left following the road uphill.
+Turn left to a cement road and follow the road uphill.
 It becomes rough gravel, goes over a small dam and eventually turns into a path through a cemetery and some rice paddies.
 The graves are randomly built into the banks and have an elaborate lintel over a small stone door covered in characters.
 I presume they tell the life story of the deceased.
-Eventually, the path climbs up to a viewpoint where one can see the route ahead meandering through rice terraces, the rooftops of Zhonglu village before going over a small pass towards Dazhai.
+Eventually, the path climbs up to a viewpoint where one can see the route ahead meandering through rice terraces, and the rooftops of Zhonglu village before going over a small pass towards Dazhai.

 For many reasons, I decided to turn around.
 The schematic map was not to scale and I thought I’d have difficulties getting a bus to the Ping’an turnoff, the 6km road up the mountainside to walk up to the hostel to get my pack and walk back.
 When it started to rain, it was an easy decision.

-With my pack, I started to walk down the 6 km road, put my thumb out and got a ride with an old guy on a motorcycle.
+With my pack, I walked down the 6 km road, put my thumb out and got a ride with an old guy on a motorcycle.
 At the bottom, I gave him 20¥ and asked if he was going to Heping.
 In Heping, I gave him another 10¥, he gave a big smile and patted his gas tank.
 We were both happy.
 The best 5 bucks I have ever spent!

 While waiting for the bus to Longsheng, I hitchhiked again with a young couple with just enough English to make it fun.
 They dropped me off at the Longsheng bus station and I got the bus to Sanjiang waiting only 25 minutes.
 Sangiang is on the border with Hunan province to the north.